VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 </div>
 ```

-4. Add widget to a Product detail blade, register a new widget in *module.js*:
+4. "Inject" the new widget into the Product detail UI, by registering it in *module.js*:

 ```JS
 ~~~